-The global economic outlook is subdued, with generally improved prospects for developed markets balanced by weaker performance in emerging markets.
-Downside risks include, but are not limited to, normalisation of U.S. monetary policy, geopolitical risks, and slowing Chinese economic growth.
-U.S. monetary policy normalisation could trigger periodic bouts of investor risk aversion and capital outflows from emerging markets, contributing to asset-price volatility, balance of payments stress and lower growth.
-Global economic activity and investor risk sentiment is also vulnerable to geopolitical risk such as that experienced in the Ukraine and neighbouring Russia during 2014, for example.
+The global economic outlook remains subdued, with generally improved prospects for developed markets balanced by weaker performance in emerging markets.
+Downside risks include, but are not limited to, normalisation of U.S. monetary policy, geopolitical risks, depressed commodity prices and slow Chinese economic growth.
+U.S. monetary policy normalisation could trigger further periodic bouts of investor risk aversion and capital outflows from emerging markets, contributing to asset-price volatility, balance of payments stress and lower growth.
+Global economic activity and investor risk sentiment is also vulnerable to geopolitical risk in the Middle East and elsewhere.

 A more rapid than anticipated deceleration in Chinese growth presents a material downside risk to overall global risk appetite, trade flows and economic performance.
-South Africa and relatively resource-dependent developing African markets (to which the Issuer has material risk exposures), would be comparatively vulnerable to a rapid Chinese growth deceleration given the potentially material adverse impact it may have on global commodity prices.
+South Africa and relatively resource-dependent developing African markets (to which the Issuer has material risk exposures) would be comparatively vulnerable to a rapid Chinese growth deceleration given the potentially material adverse impact it may have on global commodity prices.
+High levels of economic inequality in Africa, coupled with weaker economic conditions, make countries on the continent subject to increased risk of social unrest and political instability.
+The risks of sovereign downgrades, non-performing loans and credit defaults within Africa remain elevated.
+The longer-term impact of the UK's vote to leave the European Union on 23 June 2016 remains uncertain; however, the event has the potential to trigger prolonged global financial market volatility and a deteriorated outlook for the real economy.